akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Then the road took her, towards a king who had no idea she was coming or what she had planned.

+---

+The cold air stung her cheeks.
+High in the treetops, rooks called to one another.
+Beatrice walked with the basket on her hip and her father's words in her ears. *Remember whose hall you enter.*

+She began to hum, one of her mother's tunes, and the sound of it steadied her.

+A sudden thunder of wings tore through the trees ahead.
+Beatrice flinched as a cloud of black shapes burst from the branches, their clamour filling the air, their kaah‑kaah harsh and close.
+Her heart jolted against her ribs.
+The birds wheeled against the grey sky, calling and calling.

+Then, faint and thin, a horn sounded somewhere far off.
+A hunting party, perhaps.
+Beatrice glanced behind her, but there was only a distant charcoal‑bearer.
+She shifted the basket to her other hip and walked on.

+A carter passed her, heading west with an empty cart.
+He raised a hand but did not speak.

+The trees thinned out as the road began to climb.
+The clamour of rooks grew until it filled the air, scores of them wheeling around Rockingham Castle, settling on high walls that had not been there in her grandfather's day.

+A second horn call, closer now, and then she saw them—a long line of horses entering the castle gates, small as ants against the grey stone.
+The hunt was returning.
+The court would be assembling.
+If she did not reach the hall soon, the doors might close and her chance would be lost.

+Her feet ached deeply from hours on hard stone.
+Goosie honked softly from inside the basket as the sun appeared, briefly warming her.

+She tried again to rehearse what she would say to the King, but the walk had tired her, and the words kept slipping away from her.
+If she rested, she might find them.
+If she hurried, she might stand before him with nothing to say.

+A mossy bank at the roadside.
+Half an hour.
+No more.
+She could unlace her shoes, rest her aching feet before the last climb.
+Surely no one would mind what time of day she reached the castle.
+She had left early enough.
+No one would know.

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)